mateusfpleite/business-card-qr-code-generator/README.md

 | Parâmetro   | Tipo       | Descrição                                   |
 | :---------- | :--------- | :------------------------------------------ |
 | `name`      | `string` | **Required**.
 User's name|

+## Environment Variables

+For the project to run properly locally, it is necessary to set the environment variables in the frontend and backend folders.
+In each of them there is a .env.example file with default values that can be used.
+If you don't wish to make any changes, just remove the ".example" from each file's name and that will be enough for the project to work properly.

 ## Install